You hear it at almost every job interview — “Tell me about yourself”

 This is your interview version of the elevator speech, named that way because it should be about the length of an elevator ride – a few sentences long, maximum.

-Make your answer long enough to get the most important information across and short enough to keep them interested.
+You want your answer to be detailed enough to get the most important information across without being boring.

 Create a personal tagline that tells the interviewer what you do and the ‘X’ factor that sets you apart from everyone else.